 The customer must be notified of any condition that adversely impacts the laboratory’s ability to maintain the scope of accreditation.

+Performance of the services listed on this order is contingent on the laboratory’s accreditation having been achieved through an on-site accreditation assessment by the AB within the past 48 months.

 Any additional technical and quality requirements, as necessary, based upon review of the procured scope of services, which may include, but are not necessarily limited to, tolerances, accuracies, ranges, and industry standards.